 How to make Hard Boiled Eggs

-• Turn the eggs upside down the day before you cook the eggs in the eggs carton, to center the egg yolks.
+• Turn the eggs upside down the day before you cook the eggs in the eggs carton.
+In order to center the egg yolks.

 • Cooking the eggs in hot water and not boiling water will help eliminate the green rings around the egg yolk.
 Often called hard cooked eggs rather than hard boiled eggs.

-• Cooling the eggs after cooking and before peeling will also help make the peeling process easier as the eggs will contract slightly from the shells.
+• Cooling the eggs after cooking and before peeling will also help make the peeling process easier.
+As the eggs will contract slightly from the shells.
+Otherwise, cool the eggs in ice water for immediate peeling.

 • Always use a sharp, thin and smooth edged knife to cut the eggs.
-Alternatively, unflavoured dental floss can be used as well.
+Alternatively, you can use unflavoured dental floss as well.
 I prefer the knife as its harder to cut straight with a dental floss.

 How to make Hard Boiled Eggs